gavinmcfarland/mole/README.md

 - implemented a compiler for ES6
 - tested a simple function using template literals
 - added loop through list of plugins functionality
+- added function which will create a property definition of CSS property given a name, or create your own

 ## Todo